 GARY L. MESSING: Materials at Penn State is actually a very big enterprise not only do we have the Department of Materials Science and Engineering, but we also have the Materials Research Institute The Institute represents all of the faculty on campus that are working in the field of materials.
-The Institute brings the strength of community as well as the research facilities.
+The Institute brings the strength of the community as well as the research facilities.

 MICHAEL HICKNER: At Penn State, we have great opportunities for high-level research in Materials Science.
-Penn State has a long history in solving real-world problems in industry, we have over a hundred million dollars of research that the entire university does with companies per year and we work with both large companies like General Electric and Dow Chemical Company as well as small startup companies either in State College or in Silicon Valley, and so I think that the research and the ideas here are flexible.
-We have a lot of unique capability.
+Penn State has a long history in solving real-world problems in the industry, we have over a hundred million dollars of research that the entire university does with companies per year and we work with both large companies like General Electric and Dow Chemical Company as well as small startup companies either in State College or in Silicon Valley, and so I think that the research and the ideas here are flexible.
+We have a lot of unique capabilities.

 JOAN REDWING: The research that we are doing at Penn State in the area of low dimensional materials is impacting the field of material science by providing new routes for the synthesis of low dimensional materials and also providing new insights into how these materials behave and ultimately how we can integrate them into devices.
 It feeds into other activities here at Penn State that are focused on the fabrication of devices so their faculty members in Electrical Engineering who are using the low dimensional materials to fabricate transistors or other types of electronic devices.

-MICHAEL HICKNER: The of material science that we do at Penn State is really creating new opportunities and pushing new frontiers in material science.
-Our research that we do in our labs everyday makes a big difference to new types of batteries or new types of medical devices or new types of structural steels that had better corrosion resistance, or are harder, or more ductile.
+MICHAEL HICKNER: The material science that we do at Penn State is really creating new opportunities and pushing new frontiers in material science.
+Our research that we do in our labs every day makes a big difference to new types of batteries or new types of medical devices or new types of structural steels that had better corrosion resistance, or are harder, or more ductile.
 And so I think that we both make a difference in real-world problems, but also, we open up new ways to think about science and new ways to think about materials.

 When utilizing a material, one needs to understand that the structure, properties, processing, and performance of the material are interrelated.
 This is represented by the materials science tetrahedron shown in the figure above.
 If one alters the processing, there is a direct connection with the structure, properties, and performance of the material.
 Adjusting any one of the factors will have varying degrees of impact on the other three factors.
 Characterization is the heart of the tetrahedron, signifying its role in monitoring the four components.

 In this course, we will be looking at the four components (structure, properties, processing, and performance) of materials, beginning with properties.
 Properties of materials can be classified into six categories: mechanical, electrical, thermal, magnetic, optical, and deteriorative.
 We will start by looking at mechanical properties in lesson four and electrical properties in lesson 12.
 Unfortunately, we will not have time in this course to look at the other four properties.
-In lessons 3, 5, 7, and 8 we will look at structure, both atomic and micro-structure.
-Lesson 10 will be concerned with the processing of materials, and performance of material will be addressed throughout the course.
+In lessons 3, 5, 7, and 8 we will look at the structure, both atomic and microstructure.
+Lesson 10 will be concerned with the processing of materials, and the performance of material will be addressed throughout the course.